ASFOpenSARlab/opensarlab-docs/docs/user-guides/troubleshooting_guide.md

 ## I know there was an update made to an ASF notebook but I still have the old version.

 We have seen this happen occasionally and it stems from issues with the [smart git puller](https://jupyterhub.github.io/nbgitpuller/).
 The best option is to delete the outdated version of the notebook and [restart your OpenSARlab server](restarting_server_and_kernel.md).
 The notebook will be replaced with a fresh copy from the [ASF notebook library](https://github.com/asfadmin/asf-jupyter-notebooks).

-## My code requires a different version of a software package than what is currently installed in OpenSARlab.

-Install the required version of a pip installable package to your .local directory.
-This can be done from the [terminal](OpenSARlab_terminal.md) with the command "pip install --user package_name==0.1.2" (using the correct package name and version number).

 ## I am having trouble setting up a web server and developing my web app in OpenSARlab.